(Last updated on May 12th, 2022)

 Overall, Adobe Photoshop has a better workflow because of access to Lightroom.
 While Affinity has access to a few other programs, Adobe’s compatibility and custom settings make it a great choice.

 Both professionals and hobbyists use Adobe Photoshop and Affinity Photo.
 Depending on what you need the software for, Affinity Photo might be perfect for you.
 Photoshop is extensive and can be overkill depending on the user’s needs.

 Affinity Photo has a great photo-processing workflow.
-It’s different than Adobe Photoshop but still does many of the same things.
+It’s different from Adobe Photoshop but still does many of the same things.
 Using personas, Affinity guides you from beginning to end.
 For such simplicity, we’re only deducting half a point.

-The reason that some professionals stay with Photoshop is that it works seamlessly with the Creative Cloud family.
+The reason that some professionals stay with Adobe Photoshop is that it works seamlessly with the Creative Cloud family.
 This includes using Premiere if you’re a video editor or Illustrator if you’re a graphic designer.
 If you are already using the full suite, there is no reason to add Affinity to the mix.

+Winner: Tie.
 All users use both programs.
 Affinity is tailored for people who need less range from their software.
-Adobe Photoshop is good people using the full Creative Cloud.
+Adobe Photoshop is good for people using the full Creative Cloud.
 In the end, they both have a wide audience which is why we’re giving this category a tie.

 8. Learning Curve